Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Fixed: Playerscore for db was missing delta calculation (by Auge)
 - Fixed: Main target units/vehicles did not get deleted correctly on a headless client
 - Fixed: When a headless client was used camp marker handling was broken
+- Fixed: When side missions only was selected a script error related to d_cur_tgt_pos was thrown

 3.99k
 - Fixed: For whatever reason BI dynamic groups dialog script suddenly overwrote teamswitch key handling